Attend a public hearing, Kaipara District Council

 5. Appeals

-Any party to any proceedings before a licensing committee who is dissatisfied with the decision or any part of the decision may appeal to the Licensing Authority against the decision or any part of the decision (refer to ss.
-154 & 204(3) of the Sale and Supply of Alcohol Act 2012).
+Any party to any proceedings before a licensing committee who is dissatisfied with the decision or any part of the decision may appeal to the Licensing Authority against the decision or any part of the decision (refer to sub-sections 154 & 204(3) of the Sale and Supply of Alcohol Act 2012).

 An appeal must be lodged with the Alcohol Regulatory Licensing Authority within ten (10) working days after the decision was supplied.